group of five friends at friendsgiving dinner while man sets turkey on table

 Tip: Encourage guests to RSVP at least a week in advance so you can properly prepare.

-5. Figure Out the Seating Arrangements
+5. Figure Out Seating

 You don’t need to assign seating at your Friendsgiving party, but you do need to make sure there’s enough room for everyone — especially if you’re in a place that’s tight on space.
 Smaller groups might all be able to fit around the dining room table, but you may need to pull extra chairs and folding tables out of storage to accommodate larger groups.
 If it’s warm enough outside or you have ample outdoor heaters, you might even be able to have some guests sit on the patio.
 By figuring these details out ahead of time, you can make sure the dinner goes smoothly.

-6. Stock Up on Essentials
+7. Stock Up on Essentials

 While figuring out the dinner itself is one of the biggest parts of your hosting responsibilities, don’t forget about other practical details.
 In addition to chairs and table space, you’ll want to make sure you have enough of the following.